- 18 years of age or above

 Students will complete course readings and have the opportunity to select a theme which they will investigate for a final paper.
 The course is limited to 12 participants, allowing instructors to tailor discussions and will include guest lectures by local experts in biology, conservation, and health as well as visits to research institutions, national parks and a medical clinic/lab.

-Students enrolled in the Tanzania program will be registered in BIOL 498 for three credits and must have completed one life science course at Penn State (BIOL, BMB, MICROB, BIOTC, etc.)
+Students are required to have completed at least one life science course at Penn State (BIOL, BMB, MICROB, BIOTC, etc.)

 Students in the College of Science at Penn State are eligible for the Global Experiences Scholarship (average award $1,000+).

 Students with a strong interest in the course content, who have financial concerns are encouraged to contact Paul Shaffner.

 Student AidPenn State students who plan to study on a Penn State approved program can use most forms of financial aid towards the cost of the program.
 Exceptions include work-study awards and some athletic scholarships.
 If you have specific questions regarding your aid awards, contact the Penn State Office of Student Aid.

 Withdrawal & Refund PolicyWithdrawal and refund details are dependent on the timing and reason for your withdrawal from a Penn State Education Abroad Program.
 For specific details and steps on how to withdraw, read the Education Abroad Policies.

 After CommitmentOnce a student has committed to a Penn State Education Abroad program, they are financially responsible for any fees incurred on their behalf.
 Therefore, if a student plans to withdraw from a program it is their responsibility to immediately notify the Education Abroad office, in writing; email is preferred.